mckennapsean/dissertation/content/04-example.md

-Lastly, the qualitative coding method enabled us to identify extensions to a well-known data hierarchy model for cyber security situational awareness [@DAmico2008] --- we present this extension in [@fig:model].
+Lastly, the qualitative coding method enabled us to identify extensions to a well-known data hierarchy model for cyber security situational awareness [@DAmico2008] --- we present this extension in [@fig:data-model].
 The original data model describes how analysts process, filter, sort, and select datasets, as datasets transfer from raw data into situational awareness.
 Our extensions highlights the data feedback loop, clearly shows the outputs from this feedback loop, and provides identification of tasks for filtering the data across levels.